Automotive Technology Management

 The automotive technology management program provides specialized training for students entering the automotive industry in three areas of study: automotive technology, design technology, and management technology.
 UCM is one of only 20 institutions nationwide offering a full-range bachelor's degree in automotive technology.
-Central Missouri's Automotive Technology Management Program is one of the four such degrees that is accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).
+The Automotive Technology Management program has received dual program accreditation through the Association of Technology, Management and Applied Engineering (ATMAE) and the National Automotive Technicians Educational Foundation (NATEF).
+The ATM program at UCM is the only B.S. degree in automotive technology across the country to have achieved both accreditations.
 A certificate in Advanced Vehicle Systems as well as minor in Business Administration can also be completed as part of this degree.

 All automotive technology management students must complete an internship to utilize classroom and laboratory principles and theories in actual work situations.
 Internships are normally scheduled during the last half of an undergraduate program.
 Students earn from three to nine semester hours of credit upon completion of an internship.
 Internships are arranged through General Motors, Ford, Chrysler, Honda, Cummins, Smith Electric Vehicles, and other employers.